 These international campaigns led to their acquittal.

-Teach about the strike with these lessons, books, and primary docs.
+Teach about the strike with the resources listed below.